jamesnulliu/MySort/README.md

 Inplementation of some basic sort algorithms and some simple tests.

 ## Requirement
-Only for visual studio 2022 community currently (msvc v143).
+Only for visual studio 2022 currently (msvc v143).
 Based on C++ 20 standard.

 ## Implemented Algorithm